robbestad/Continous-Integration-Vanilla-Module/README.md

+# VanillaEnterpriseModule

+This repo is trying to take the best practises that the development community has and the standards we in Scandinavia Online are using to create a vanilla module that could be used as the basic for any php module.

+To see the best alot of good practises for php development, We recommand http://phptherightway.com/

 #Prerequisites

 * phing
-* sass
-* cslint
-* jshint
 * composer
+* php

+We could say that the only thing you need to install is composer and php, and then we could download all the dependencies via composer.
+But to keep the repository to a minimum, we also expect that the system has installed phing.

 #Kodestandard
 ###Det beste ved standarder, er at du har så mange å velge blant...

-Mellomrom, indentering og klammeposisjon betyr egentlig ingenting, men når det får programmerere til å miste arbeidsflyt, kan det bety veldig mye.
+Mellomrom, indentering og klammeposisjon betyr ingenting for datamaskinene , men når det får programmerere til å miste arbeidsflyt, kan det bety veldig mye.

 Det å ha en kodestandard innebærer at alle som jobber med vår kode vet hvordan koden skal struktureres.
 Det gjør den leselig for alle, og det øker arbeidsflyten.